Skip to main content

 Do I need planning permission to install a heat pump?

 In general, no – you shouldn’t need planning permission to install a heat pump.
-This is because most heat pump installations are considered to be a ‘permitted development’ provided you meet certain conditions such as the heat pump not being within one metre of a neighbour’s boundary.
+This is because most heat pump installations are a ‘permitted development’.

 But there are exceptions.
 For example, if you live in a listed building or a conservation area.
 It’s best to check with your local planning department before committing to installing a heat pump.

-Find out more about permission for installing renewables.
+Find out more about planning permission to install low carbon technologies.

-You should also tell your local district network operator (DNO) that you’re planning to install a heat pump.
+Your installer should also help with informing your local district network operator (DNO) that you’re planning to install a heat pump.
 The DNO is the company responsible for bringing electricity from the network to your home.

 Your heat pump installer will have all the information you need to complete the relevant forms and will often do this for you.

-To find out more about registering a heat pump in England, Scotland and Wales, check out the UK Government website.
+To find out more about registering a heat pump in England, Scotland and Wales, visit the UK Government website